 Open Eye Pictures is a multi award-winning, nonprofit organization specializing in the production and distribution of creative, educational media.
-We open the eyes of viewers to see the extraordinary in the ordinary and the bigness in the littlest of things.
+We open the eyes of viewers to see the extraordinary in the ordinary and the greatness in the smallest of things.
 We turn the lens on places where worlds and assumptions collide, illuminating the new life that springs forth.
-Encouraging empathy and compassion, Open Eye Pictures moves its audience in unexpected ways.
+Encouraging compassion and action, Open Eye Pictures moves its audience in unexpected ways.

-Founder of Open Eye Pictures, Andy serves as the company's Executive Director and Senior Producer.
-He is a multi-award winning, Oscar shortlisted maker of creative non-fiction films.
-After enrolling in the Medill School of Journalism, Andy received a BA in cultural anthropology from Northwestern University and an MAVA (visual anthropology) from the University of Southern California, where he also studied at the School of Cinema.
-Andy's approach emphasizes the moving image as a way to bridge disparate parts, peoples and ideas.
-While his work takes on controversial themes, he uses the filmmaking process as an opportunity to encourage empathy and identification... » view full bio & filmography
+Founder and president of Open Eye Pictures, Andy is a multi-award winning, Oscar-shortlisted and Emmy-nominated maker of creative non-fiction films.
+He is also a skilled cinematographer and photographer.
+After enrolling in the Medill School of Journalism, Andy received a BA in cultural anthropology from Northwestern University and an MA in visual anthropology from the University of Southern California where he also studied at the School of Cinema.
+Andy's approach emphasizes visual imagery as a way to bridge disparate parts, peoples and ideas... » view full bio & filmography

 Lisa has been an editor, producer and executive producer in the commercial video industry for over 30 years.
 She is a founder and current President of Bonfire Labs, a high-end post-production house in San Francisco.
 Clients include Apple, Microsoft, Sony, McDonalds, Palm, HP, iPod, AT&T, Adidas and Yahoo.
 Prior to coming to California, Lisa was a television director at production houses and television stations in Philadelphia and Cleveland, where she also worked independently as a film and video editor.
 She is the President of the Association of Independent Creative Editors, an international trade association which represents the interests of independent creative editorial companies and their editors.